Senior Advisors

 Senior Advisors at Sligo Law Group do not provide direct legal representation or establish attorney-client relationships.
 All legal services are provided exclusively by licensed attorneys of the firm.

 Prior to coming to OPM, he was the Executive Director, Labor Management and Employee Relations for the Department of Defense (DoD) where he served as the principal policy advisor on labor and employee relations matters.
-He has experience as a human resources professional in operating and policy level positions in the Office of Secretary of Defense, DoD Education Activity, Department of the Air Force, and the U.S. Patent and Trademark Office.
+He has experience as a human resources professional in operating and policy-level positions in the Office of Secretary of Defense, DoD Education Activity, Department of the Air Force, and the U.S. Patent and Trademark Office.
 His background includes labor relations, employee relations, performance management, awards programs, suitability, and other human resources programs.
 He has received the Presidential Rank Award for Distinguished Executive and the OPM Director’s Award for Meritorious Service.

 Tim received a BS with a concentration in Personnel Management from Wright State University in Dayton, Ohio.

-• Jane Hess brings more than 40 years of experience in federal education law, having served as a program attorney in the U.S. Department of Education’s Office of General Counsel from September 1985 until her retirement in April 2025.
+Jane Hess brings more than 40 years of experience in federal education law, having served as a program attorney in the U.S. Department of Education’s Office of General Counsel from September 1985 until her retirement in April 2025.
 In this role she provided legal counsel on a wide range of complex formula and discretionary grant programs in the Office of Elementary and Secondary Education, as well as to clients in the National Center for Education Statistics.
-Her portfolio included Impact Aid, COVID-19 and disaster relief programs, Congressional funded community projects, facilities financing for charter schools, and school infrastructure grants.
-Jane played a significant role in designing and implementing innovative Department initiatives for states and school districts, including the School Renovation program, hurricane relief efforts, and high stakes formula and discretionary grant programs such as the Early Learning Challenge and Stabilization fund under the American Recovery and Reinvestment Act, Preschool Development Grants, and COVID-19 relief programs.
+Her portfolio included Impact Aid, COVID-19 and disaster relief programs, Congressional-funded community projects, facilities financing for charter schools, and school infrastructure grants.

 Known for delivering quality and pragmatic legal advice, Jane drafted regulations, complex technical legislation, and guidance; advised federal, state, and local agencies as well as congressional staff; and represented clients in administrative and judicial appeals.
 Her expertise spans preschool and early education, grant obligations and liquidations, school construction and renovation requirements, and property transfers.